 When Things Go Wrong

-Below are examples we have encountered of what happens when businesses separate or forget to connect the three drivers of growth.
+So, what happens when businesses separate or forget to connect these three drivers of growth?

 1. The Frustrated Business Leader

 While engaged in a market validation workshop, a team’s description of their qualitative learnings fell short of expectations.
-When we reviewed their approach, we learned that they did not have a shared understanding of how their growth process worked.
-That contributed to them not being able to express their concept well.
+When we reviewed their approach, we learned that they did not have a shared understanding of how their growth process worked, so they were unable express their concept well.
 The team had skipped steps in doing the market validation, so their understanding of the market was limited.
 Unfortunately, executives did not demand the team meet a well-defined set of expectations.
-This is a common practice in our findings.

 3. Wrong Information

-Another team in a technology company was proud to have used the budget their management approved to hire a market research vendor.
+A team in a technology company was proud to have used the budget their management approved to hire a market research vendor.
 The vendor designed an approach with questions that worked for the analysis software they always used.
-But when the results were delivered, they didn’t provide any information that could be used to reduce the risk of being wrong about the nature of market demand.
-After thousands of dollars spent, they didn’t have the right information to make fact-based decisions.
-Unfortunately, we hear this a lot the market research results were not useful.
-Advanced techniques to elicit new insights more closely related to how customers make decisions were rarely used.
-Additionally, we observed survey questions that were either not properly structured or not well-linked to the research objectives, design and analysis methods.
-Leadership focused more on research completion than its validity.
+However, the results didn’t provide any information that could be used to reduce the risk of being wrong about the nature of market demand.
+After thousands of dollars spent, the team didn’t have the right information to make fact-based decisions.
+Unfortunately, we hear this a lot—the market research results were not useful.
+Advanced techniques to elicit new insights more closely related to how customers make decisions are rarely used.
+Additionally, survey questions that were either not properly structured or not well-linked to the research objectives, design, and analysis methods.
+Leadership focused more on the research’s completion than its validity.